CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 Go to Options > Mod Keybinds > Criminal Dawn Upgrades.
 Set the key to whatever you want, and now you can see a list of your upgrades at any time!

+## I keep getting [heist] and it sucks.
+Go to Options > Mod Options > Criminal Dawn and you can disable literally any heist in the game.
+You can do this at any time, but if the game has already picked a heist you need to play it first.
+The heists are grouped by tier (heist 1, 2, 3, 4, 5) - make sure you don't disable an entire tier at once, or the game **will** crash.
+You need to own DLC heists for them to be in the pool, even if they're enabled.

 ## Can I use multiple save files to play multiple multiworlds at once?
 No. I have a concept for an automated save switching system that will allow you to jump between multiworlds without having to reset your multiworld data, but due to how PAYDAY 2